clhendricksbc/clhendricksbc.github.io/index.md

 ---
 layout: post
-title: Open Music Theory
+title: Philosophy is cool
 ---

-**Open Music Theory** is an open-source, interactive, online "text"book for college-level music theory courses.
-OMT was built on resources authored by Kris Shaffer, Bryn Hughes, and Brian Moseley.
-It is edited by Kris Shaffer and Robin Wharton, and is published by [Hybrid Pedagogy Publishing](http://www.hybridpedagogy.org/#publishing).
+**Philosophy is cool** is an open-source, interactive, online "text"book for Introduction to Philosophy courses.
+PIC was built on resources authored by Christina Hendricks.
+It is edited by [Christina Hendricks](http://blogs.ubc.ca/christinahendricks).

 Major funding and technological support (including the building of the technology behind the interactive music notation modules found in this text) came from the team at [Trinket](http://www.trinket.io).